North Korea

 Key Developments

-In 2023, there were reports that the Democratic People’s republic of Korea (North Korea) had emplaced mines on its border with China, and in both 2023 and 2024, that it was emplacing mines in the Demilitarized Zone (DMZ) that separates North Korea from the Republic of Korea (South Korea).
+In 2023 and 2024, there were reports that the Democratic People’s Republic of Korea (North Korea) had emplaced mines on its border with China, and in the Demilitarized Zone (DMZ) that separates North Korea from the Republic of Korea (South Korea).
+Little is known more broadly about contamination, and no survey or clearance of anti-personnel (AP) mines has been reported in North Korea in recent years.

 Recommendations for Action

-• North Korea should cease all use of anti-personnel (AP) mines.
+- North Korea should cease all use of AP mines.